Part VI: Bonus Material

 Active air conditioning is uncommon in Swiss residential buildings.
 Instead, comfort in summer is achieved through a combination of passive measures:

-In buildings with geothermal systems, free cooling works by circulating naturally cool ground temperatures through the floor system without running a compressor.
+In buildings with geothermal systems, free cooling works by circulating naturally cool ground temperatures through the low-temperature floor circuits or thermally activated ceiling slabs without running a compressor.
 This provides gentle cooling with minimal energy use.

 Ice Storage Systems